 - momentum as used in ballistic stretching (e.g. the pectoral muscles cause the arms to swing in and the momentum of the hand and arm bones causes a stretch to the back as experienced in a hugger stretch),

 - divergent musculoskeletal force (the shoulder apply pressure to the calves in the downdog stretch),

 - convergent musculoskeletal force such as experienced when a person squeezes their groins muscles to increase the stretch from the seated butterfly stretch,

 - another person applying force in the direction of the stretch (e.g. a partner assisted toe touch), and/or

-- prop providing force by limiting motion (such as an incline board calf stretch) or by applying force in the direct of the motion (using a weight plate to enhance force on a toe touch
+- prop providing force by limiting motion (such as an incline board calf stretch) or by applying force in the direction of the motion (using a weight plate to enhance force on a toe touch

-What is best form of stretching?
+What is the best form of stretching?
 Each method (e.g. form) may be better or worse for certain types of stretches.
 Most stretches can be performed using multiple methods.
 For example: let’s take the static toe touch.